zhelyabuzhsky/stockfish/README.md

 ## Status of the project

+> **Note**
+> This is just a brief summary.
+For more information, please look [here](https://github.com/zhelyabuzhsky/stockfish/issues/130).

 Due to the [unfortunate death](https://github.com/zhelyabuzhsky/stockfish/pull/112#issuecomment-1367800036) of [Ilya Zhelyabuzhsky](https://github.com/zhelyabuzhsky), the original [repo](https://github.com/zhelyabuzhsky/stockfish) is no longer maintained.
 For this reason, this fork was created, which continues the project and is currently maintained by [johndoknjas](https://github.com/johndoknjas) and [kieferro](https://github.com/kieferro).
 The official PyPi releases for the [Stockfish package](https://pypi.org/project/stockfish/) will also be created from this repo in the future.
-[More information about this](https://github.com/pypi/support/issues/2628)

 Please submit all bug reports and PRs to this repo instead of the old one.